Have you ever had an FSAVC with General Accident?

 You could be owed £1,000s in General Accident FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by General Accident; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by General Accident that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by General Accident; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were informed by General Accident that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from General Accident start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".